bitwarden/help/_articles/plans-and-pricing/enterprise-free-trial.md

 order: 04
 ---

+## New to Bitwarden?

+If you're new to Bitwarden, we'd love to help you through the process of setting up an account and starting your 7 Day Free Trial Enterprise Organization with our dedicated signup page:

+<a role="button" class="btn btn-primary" href="https://vault.bitwarden.com/#/register?org=enterprise">Start your Enterprise Free Trial</a>

-Paid Organizations, including Enterprise, have a 7 Day Free Trial built in.
-To learn what is included in Bitwarden Enterprise, see [Bitwarden Plans and Pricing](https://bitwarden.com/pricing/business) or [About Bitwarden Plans](https://bitwarden.com/help/article/about-bitwarden-plans/#enterprise-organizations).
+Or, to learn more about the Bitwarden Enterprise offering, see [Bitwarden Plans and Pricing](https://bitwarden.com/pricing/business) or [About Bitwarden Plans](https://bitwarden.com/help/article/about-bitwarden-plans/#enterprise-organizations).

+## Already a User?

-Complete the following steps to start your 7 Day Free Trial of Bitwarden Enterprise:
+If you already have a Bitwarden account, complete the following steps to start your 7 Day Free Trial of Bitwarden Enterprise:

 1. Log in to your [Web Vault](https://vault.bitwarden.com){:target="\_blank"}.
 2. Select the **New Organization** button.